Dave Ramsey Thinks ‘You’re Dumb’ If You Don’t See This Crypto as a Risk

 Millions of Readers

-Make Sure You Have Money To Burn
+A Warning: Make Sure You Have Money To Burn

-From 2020 to 2024, bitcoin has been three to nearly four times as volatile as various equity indices, which is especially notable as “equity indices are typically considered the riskiest part of modern traditional portfolios due to their historical volatility”, according to Fidelity.
+From 2020 to 2024, bitcoin has been three to nearly four times as volatile as various equity indices, which is especially notable as “equity indices are typically considered the riskiest part of modern traditional portfolios due to their historical volatility,” according to Fidelity.

-“If you chart bitcoin and you don’t see risk, you’re dumb,” he said on a recent podcast.
+“If you chart bitcoin and you don’t see risk, you’re dumb,” he said on a podcast.
 “It’s all over the freakin’ world and that tells you it’s a highly volatile, short-term play and you’re trying to ride this thing out.”

 Ramsey added it’s got the “cool factor” because it’s related to technology and people want in on it because it’s a fad.